-- Develop and analyze fuzzy inference systems - Develop adaptive neurofuzzy inference systems - Perform fuzzy clustering.
+- Develop adaptive neurofuzzy inference systems - Perform fuzzy clustering.

-What are Fuzzy Inference Systems?
+What Are Fuzzy Inference Systems?

 Fuzzy inference is the process of formulating the mapping from a given input to an output using fuzzy logic.
 The mapping then provides a basis from which decisions can be made or patterns discerned.
 The process of fuzzy inference involves: Membership Functions, Logical Operations and If-Then Rules.
 Two types of fuzzy inference systems can be implemented in the Fuzzy Logic Toolbox: Mamdani-type and Sugeno-type.
-These two types of inference systems vary somewhat in the way outputs are determined [12-14].
+These two types of inference systems vary somewhat in the way outputs are determined [13-15].